Dr. Iryna Sklokina, Viktoriia Grivina

 The digitized collections include:

-- Postcards of the 19th - 20th centuries from Mariupol
+- Postcards of 19th - 20th century Mariupol;

 - Other materials, including interviews with owners and authors, archival descriptions of collections, etc.

 Related publications, presentations, public discussions on the topic

 - Project call for digitization of industrial heritage materials;

 - Documentary “Histories of (Post)Industrial Lviv” in partnership with the “Pryvit” company, winner of the competition "Create with Suspilne Broadcasting"; Labor in the Postwar City, Life of Industrial Person Leisure and Culture for Industrial Workers, Ecology and Welfare;

 - Anastasia Kholiavka, "Ideology in Focus.
 Mariupol Photography by Pavlo Kashkel";

 - Article by project research assistant Viktoria Grivina about the exhibition "Non-Submissive Gene" at Donetsk Regional Museum of Local History; and Kramatorsk’s Rebellious Gene, in: Transitions;

 - Victoria Donovan and Darya Tsymbalyuk, "From ‘ruin porn’ to zabroshka erotic: A study of Severodonetsk and an interview with Kateryna Siryk and Oleksandr Kuchynskyi";